354ika/SunflowerTuringMachineSimulator/README.txt

+SunflowerTuringMachineSimulator is a Turing Machine simulator supporting up to 3 symbols and a blank.
+It is entirely-commandline based, so it might seem like black box magic (And it kind of is).
+Some binaries are included in the /bin/<platform> folder if you don't want to compile anything, but the source code should be available in src.

+More information can be found in the documentation.txt file.

-To run the program, make sure your current directory contains
+To run the program, make sure your current directory contains a copy of
 <Intape.txt>, <Machine.txt> and <Outtape.txt>.

 Then just use ./<Path to program>/Output+.exe to run it!